Kevin of Glendalough

-Kevin (Caoimhín; Cóemgen, Caemgen; Latinized Coemgenus; 498 (reputedly)–3 June 618) is an Irish saint, known as the founder and first abbot of Glendalough in County Wicklow, Ireland.
-His feast day is 3 June.
+Saint Kevin of Glendalough (Caoimhín; Cóemgen, Caemgen; Latinized Coemgenus) (ca. 498 – 3 June 618) is an Irish saint, known as the founder and first abbot of Glendalough in County Wicklow, Ireland.
+His Roman Catholic feast day is June 3rd.

 Early life

-Kevin's life is not well documented because no contemporaneous material survives.
+Saint Kevin's life is not well documented because no contemporaneous material survives.

-There is a late-medieval Latin Vita, preserved among the records of the Franciscan Convent in Dublin, edited by John Colgan as part of the Acta Sanctorum Hiberniae.
-According to that account, Kevin (like Columba) was of noble birth, the son of Coemlog and Coemell of Leinster.
-It says he was born in 498 AD at the Fort of the White Fountain and baptized by Cronan of Roscrea.
+There is a late-medieval Latin Vita, preserved among the records of the Franciscan Convent in Dublin, edited by John Colgan that exists as part of the Acta Sanctorum Hiberniae.
+According to that account, Saint Kevin (like Columba) was of noble birth, the son of Coemlog and Coemell of Leinster.
+It says he was born in 498 AD at the Fort of the White Fountain, and baptized by Cronan of Roscrea.
 His given name Coemgen (anglicized Kevin) means "fair-begotten", or "of noble birth".
 A tradition cited in the 17th century makes Kevin the pupil of Petroc of Cornwall, who had come to Leinster about 492.
 That claim is not found in the extant late-medieval and early-modern hagiography of the saint, and appears to be based in a Vita breviora which the Bollandist editors obtained from Henry Fitzsimon, but which is no longer extant.

 The Vita also contains a number of legends which, according to Colgan's co-editor Francis Baert, are of "doubtful veracity", but were kept in the 17th-century edition because they were assumed to date to the medieval period.
 For example, the text includes an infancy legend involving a white cow, said to have come to his parents' house every morning and evening, which supplied the milk for the baby.